 A Deeper Look: Exploring Quiara Alegría Hudes’ Body of Work

 Join Profile’s Artistic Director Josh Hecht and Associate Artistic Director Lauren Bloom Hanover for a four-session seminar in which we will dive deeply into the body of work of our season playwright, Quiara Alegría Hudes.
-Each week will feature a different play – the first two weeks we will discuss two of her pieces that will not appear on our main stage: Yemaya’s Belly (2005) and Daphne’s Dive (2016).
-The second half of the seminar will focus on the two plays we will be presenting in rotating repertory at the end of the season – Pulitzer Prize Winner Water by the Spoonful (2012) and The Happiest Song Plays Last (2014), Parts II and II of the Elliot Trilogy.
+Each week will feature a different play – the first week we will discuss one of her early pieces that is not appearing on our main stage: Yemaya’s Belly (2005).
+Then we will focus on the two plays we will be presenting in rotating repertory at the end of the season – Pulitzer Prize Winner Water by the Spoonful (2012) and The Happiest Song Plays Last (2014), Parts II and II of the Elliot Trilogy.
+We will finish up with one of her most recent plays, the soon to be published Daphne’s Dive (2016).
 The seminar will examine each play in depth as well as identify repeating themes and images across the entire oeuvre.
 For those of you looking to get the most out of your Profile experience, this course is for you!

 Josh Hecht has been on the MFA Playwriting faculty at Fordham University; the BFA Dramatic Writing Faculty at Purchase College, SUNY; and the MFA Directing faculty at the New School for Drama.
 He’s been a guest instructor at The Juilliard School, NYU, the University of Minnesota, the Berkshire Theatre Festival, the National Theatre Institute at the O’Neill Center, Primary Stages in New York and the Queen’s Street Studio in Sydney, Australia.
 He is currently Artistic Director of Profile Theatre, where he will direct Water By The Spoonful and The Happiest Song Plays Last by Quiara Alegria Hudes in the fall of 2017.